Why Visit Trento: 15 Best Things To Do In Trento Italy

 11. Be amazed by Terrazza delle Stelle

-It is why MUSE has extended its facilities away from the city center to a Viote basin near the summit of Monte Bondone.
-The facility they built is an astronomical observatory.
-They called it Terrazza Delle Stelle or Terrace of the Stars in English.
+That’s why MUSE, an astronomical observatory, built its facility away from the city center in the Viote basin near the summit of Monte Bondone.
+The observatory, named Terrazza Delle Stelle or Terrace of the Stars in English, boasts powerful telescopes with an 80 cm diameter Newtonian reflector.

 12. Uncover tranquility in Castel Toblino